decentraland/documentation/content/creator/quests/client.md

 The following methods are available in the Quests Client:

 - `startQuest`: Use this function to make the player start your Quest.
 In the background, the function calls the Quest RPC Service.
-The function receives a `StartQuestRequest` object that contains the Quest's id that you want to start.
-The function returns a `StartQuestResponse` object that contains the Quest Instance's id.
-Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+The function returns a `boolean`.
+If the Quest was started successfully, it returns `true`.
+If there was an error, it returns `false`.

 - `abortQuest`: Use this function to abort the player's instance of the Quest.
 In the background, the function will call the Quest RPC Service.
-The function receives an `AbortQuestRequest` object that contains the player's instance id.
-The function returns an `AbortQuestResponse` object that contains the result of the request, both in case of an error or success.
-Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+If the Quest was aborted successfully, it returns `true`.
+If there was an error, it returns `false`.

 {{< hint warning >}}
 **📔 Note**: Quests that are fully completed cannot be aborted, only partially completed quests.
 A player can't do a same quest more than once.